NLAFET/SyLVER/README.md

 # Runtime systems

-## STF
+By default the code is compiled in sequential mode but the choice of the runtime system can be specified by setting the option `-DRUNTIME`.
+For example, the sequential code can be configured as

-By default the code is compiled in sequential mode but can also be specified by using the following option for the configuration:
+following:

 ```bash
 cmake -DRUNTIME=STF <path-to-source>